Logo Voyage

 Hyderabad also features significant Islamic heritage sites.
 The Mecca Masjid, one of India's largest mosques, was built with bricks made from the soil of Mecca and remains a revered place of worship.
 The Badshahi Ashurkhana, an important Shia shrine, is known for its intricate Persian tile work.
 Paigah Tombs, with their stunning Indo-Islamic architecture, offer a glimpse into Hyderabad's royal past.

-Forts and Palaces
+Forts and palaces

 Golconda Fort

-History comes alive at Golconda Fort, whose sprawling ramparts and ingenious acoustics tell tales of a royal past.
-Bhongir Fort, perched on a rocky outcrop, offers commanding views and a hands-on look at medieval architecture.
+History comes alive at the Golconda Fort, whose sprawling ramparts and ingenious acoustics tell tales of a royal past.
+The Bhongir Fort, perched on a rocky outcrop, offers commanding views and a hands-on look at medieval architecture.
 In Warangal, the remnants of the Kakatiya Forts, including the grand stone gateways (Kakatiya Kala Thoranam), evoke a bygone era, making them ideal for those eager to explore the region's storied history.

-For a taste of royal opulence, Falaknuma Palace in Hyderabad, now a luxury hotel, offers a glimpse into the grandeur of the Nizams.
-Chowmahalla Palace, once the official residence of the Nizams, showcases exquisite Persian and Mughal influences with its intricately designed courtyards and halls.
+For a taste of royal opulence, the Falaknuma Palace in Hyderabad, now a luxury hotel, offers a glimpse into the grandeur of the Nizams.
+The Chowmahalla Palace, once the official residence of the Nizams, showcases exquisite Persian and Mughal influences with its intricately designed courtyards and halls.

 Museums